Project-OMOTES/simulator-core/doc/solver/asset_main.rst

 #. :ref:`solver-pipe`: Class representing a pipe in a heating network.
 #. :ref:`solver-producer`: Class representing a producer and also a consumer in a heating network.

+All these assets have been derived from three base classes:

+#. :ref:`base-item`: Base class for all items in the network.
+#. :ref:`base-asset`: Base class for all assets in the network.
+#. :ref:`fall-type`: Base class for components implementing a pressure loss equation.

 **Contents**

 .. toctree::
     :maxdepth: 1
     :glob:

+    assets/base_item.rst
+    assets/base_asset.rst
+    assets/fall_type.rst
     assets/solver_pipe.rst
     assets/solver_producer.rst
     assets/solver_node.rst